LinnyTheDuck/Extreme-Last-Card/README.md

 The game can *ONLY* be won in normal mode.

 **To win using one card:**
-If you have one card left in your hand - you must say "Last Card".
+If you have one card left in your hand - you must say "Last Chicken".
 Otherwise on your next turn you cannot play that card and *must* draw an additional card from the deck.
 If on or before your next turn you are able to play or get rid of this card, you win the game.

 **To win using multiple cards:**
 If you plan to place multiple cards on your final turn, you do not need to declare "Last Card".
 However these cards *MUST* adhere to the matching cards conditions for placing stacks.